Ecliptia/moonlink.js/README.md

 2. **MotoG.js** - Project Ideator and Designer, contributing to the concept and visual design. 🎨

+3. **WilsontheWolf** - It contributed to the track position logic in real time, rather than just receiving the payload from lavalink

+4. **PiscesXD** - First sponsor and contributed to making the shuffle method reversible

 Bug Hunters 🐛:

 - **Nah**